 What is metronidazole?

-Metronidazole is an antibiotic used to treat different kinds of infections.
-It is available in oral, rectal, vaginal and topical preparations.
-Metronidazole is commonly used for vaginal infections for which pregnant women can require treatment.
-It has been on the market for more than 40 years, and is sold under the brand name Flagyl®.
+Metronidazole (met-roe-NYE-da-zole) is an antibiotic used to treat infections.
+Metronidazole is commonly used to treat certain types of vaginal infections.
+It is available in oral, rectal, topical, vaginal and intravenous (I.V.) preparations.
+It has been on the market for more than 40 years, and has been sold under brand names such as Flagyl® and Metrogel®.

 Can taking metronidazole during early pregnancy increase the risk for miscarriage?

-It’s unlikely.
+It is unlikely.
 There is one large study that looked at over 4000 pregnancies with exposure to metronidazole early in pregnancy and did not find an increased risk for miscarriage.
+One study with 53 women who used metronidazole did report a greater chance for miscarriage, but it is not clear if the miscarriage risk was from the medication or the underlying infection being treated.

 Can taking metronidazole during pregnancy cause birth defects or other harmful effects on the baby?